 Including the latest revisions, the Long-Term Plan's revised initial 13-year phase will cost approximately \$1.2 billion.
-This cost includes construction of Compartments B and C buildouts, STA enhancements construction, STA expansion projects, STA O&M, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
+This cost includes construction of Compartments B and C build-outs, STA enhancements construction, STA expansion projects, STA O&M, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
 This cost estimate includes the payment of debt service associated with COPs issuance but does not include the costs associated with other EFA-related activities.

-In FY2009, a total of \$94.3 million (unaudited) was expended for work associated with the District's Everglades Program.
-Of this amount, \$32.6 million was for work related to implementing the Long-Term Plan.
-O&M accounted for \$15.0 million.
-Construction expenditures associated with the expansion of Compartments B and C (financed through issuance of COPs) totaled \$16.8 million.
+In FY2010, a total of \$154.8 million (unaudited) was expended for work associated with the District's Everglades Program.
+Of this amount, \$24.2 million was for work related to implementing the Long-Term Plan.
+O&M accounted for \$15.7 million.
+Construction expenditures associated with the expansion of Compartments B and C (financed through issuance of COPs) totaled \$87.6 million.
 Debt service payments related to the issuance of the first COPs for Compartments B and C was \$19.5 million.
-The remaining \$10.4 million was spent on other EFA-related components such as monitoring, assessment, research and evaluation in the EPA.
-All of these FY2009 amounts exclude any outstanding commitments/encumbrances at September 30, 2009 that will roll forward into FY2010.
+The remaining \$7.8 million was spent on other EFA-related components such as monitoring, assessment, research, and evaluation in the EPA.
+All of these FY2010 amounts exclude any outstanding commitments/encumbrances at September 30, 2010 that will roll forward into FY2011.

-The FY2010 adopted budget is \$244.0 million of which \$77.4 million relates to the Long-Term Plan components including expedited projects, STA enhancements, STA O&M, STA optimization, STA monitoring, source controls, recovery of impacted areas, adaptive implementation, Long-Term Plan program management, and debt service payments.
-Also included in the budget is \$152.0 million (prior year COPs proceeds) to be used for the construction of Compartments B and C buildouts.
-The remaining \$14.6 million covers payment of property appraiser and tax collector fees and other EFA-related components such as research and evaluation in the EPA.
+The FY2011 budget is \$266.6 million, of which \$147.3 million relates to the Long-Term Plan components including Everglades Restoration Expedited Projects, STA enhancements, STA O&M, STA optimization, STA monitoring, source controls, recovery of impacted areas, adaptive implementation, Long-Term Plan program management, and debt service payments.
+Also included in the budget is \$111.5 million (prior year COPs proceeds) to be used for the construction of Compartments B and C build-outs.
+The remaining \$7.8 million covers payment of property appraiser and tax collector fees and other EFA-related components such as research and evaluation in the EPA.

-The five-year EFA forecast (FY2010-FY2014) totals \$656.1 million, which comprises \$614.8 million for the Long-Term Plan (\$301.7 million of that is for the construction of Compartments B and C buildouts, supplemented from prior year COPs proceeds), while \$164.9 million is for related activities such as source control, optimization, O&M of the Everglades STAs, and \$148.2 million is for the payment of debt service associated with COPs issuance.
-The remaining \$41.3 million is for other EFA-related projects such as monitoring, assessment, research and evaluation (Figure 13-2).
+The five-year EFA forecast (FY2011-FY2015) totals \$564.2 million, which comprises \$538.3 million for the Long-Term Plan: \$152.9 million for the construction of Compartments B and C build-outs, supplemented from prior year COPs proceeds, and \$288.0 million for related activities such as source control, optimization, O&M of the Everglades STAs, and \$97.4 million is for the payment of debt service associated with COPs issuance.
+The remaining \$25.9 million is for other EFA-related projects such as monitoring, assessment, research, and evaluation (Figure 13-4).